Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 - How are they informed of the outcome of the proposal after a timeout?
 - How do they claim refunds?

-Earlier in the Problem Analysis section, we mentioned using API calls and Events to achieve this.
+Earlier in the [**Problem Analysis**](#problem-analysis) section, we mentioned using API calls and Events to achieve this.
 But what are these concepts?

 Events are **values** or **data** that a contract sends to all attached to the contract at any point in the contract's life cycle.
 They are often used to inform all users of different events that occur over the contract's life cycle.

 APIs are **defined functionality** that can be voluntarily called upon from the frontend by anyone attached to a contract.
-In this workshop, we would define these API calls in a **Parallel Reduce**.
+In this workshop, we would define these API calls in a [**Parallel Reduce**](https://docs.reach.sh/rsh/consensus/#parallelreduce).

 > **What is a Parallel Reduce?**
-> Like while loops, it is another way to mutate values in a contract, but unlike the while loop, not with repetitive action but through user interaction with the contract, while a condition remains true, and only if a value—usually the contract's balance—remains invariable for the duration of the parallel reduce no matter what kind of operation the user takes.
+> Like [while](https://docs.reach.sh/rsh/consensus/#while) loops, it is another way to mutate values in a contract, but unlike the while loop, not with repetitive action but through user interaction with the contract, while a condition, referred to as an [invariant](https://docs.reach.sh/guide/loop-invs/#guide-loop-invs), remains true, and only if a value—usually the contract's balance—remains invariable for the duration of the parallel reduce no matter what kind of operation the user takes.

 **Therefore, users interact with the contracts of proposals using API calls, then, the outcome of these interactions and the internal state of proposals are made known to other users using Events.**